zerotier/lf/README.md

 Running `node-start -localtest` runs a full node in local test mode.
 Local test nodes store their state and data in a `localtest` subfolder of the LF home path (to not conflict with any full node you're running) and do not communicate over the P2P network.
 They also ignore proof of work and/or certificate requirements for new records.
 Local test nodes are good for testing software designed to store data in LF without polluting live databases with test records and junk and without having to wait for proof of work computation.

-## Creating a Private Database / Network
+## Creating a Private Database Instance / Network

 To create a private database/network you need to create your own *genesis records*.
 These serve as the first anchor points in the DAG (and are exempt from the normal linkage and other rules) and contain your network's configuration.